Ireland’s ‘Village’ Magazine Promotes Donald Trump Assassination [Opinion]

 — Village Magazine (@VillageMagIRE) February 3, 2017

 Along with the cover, of course, this Village issue features an article pointing out the reasons why they believe President Trump is such a horrible leader and thus a problem that needs to be eliminated.
-The piece, of which is simply “by Village“, summarizes how Trump’s policies on climate, abortion and refugees (while also highlighting his alleged misogyny and “hatred”) make the billionaire businessman turned politician a horrible president.
+The piece, of which is simply “by Village,” summarizes how Trump’s policies on climate, abortion, and refugees (while also highlighting his alleged misogyny and “hatred”) make the billionaire businessman-turned-politician a horrible president.

 Right away, it says, “Donald Trump is a purveyor of hatred” and a threat to civilization.
 The writers of Ireland’s Village magazine also believe him to be “anti-liberal, anti-democratic,” and a “corruptible bully.”